sana-ajani/theCatSaidNo_GHUniverse/README.md

      For more information, see [Events that trigger workflows](https://help.github.com/articles/events-that-trigger-workflows).

-   - **Running your jobs on hosted runners:** GitHub Actions provides hosted runners for Linux, Windows, and macOS.
+   - **Running your jobs on hosted runners (line 8):** GitHub Actions provides hosted runners for Linux, Windows, and macOS.
 We specified hosted runner in our workflow as below.

        ```yaml
        jobs:
         build:
         runs-on: ubuntu-latest

       ```
-   - **Using an action**: Actions are reusable units of code that can be built and distributed by anyone on GitHub.
+   - **Using an action (line 11)**: Actions are reusable units of code that can be built and distributed by anyone on GitHub.
 To use an action, you must specify the repository that contains the action.

       ```yaml
       - uses: actions/checkout@v1